The Maid, Book Review: Nita Prose’ emotionally astute debut

 The Maid, Book Review

-Nita Prose’ debut novel The Maid is one of the most highly anticipated 2022 new releases.
-Book rights have already been sold in 29 territories and the film rights snapped up by Universal pre-release; Florence Pugh set to play the title character.
+Nita Prose’ debut novel is one of the most highly anticipated 2022 new releases.
+Book rights for The Maid have already been sold in 29 territories and the film rights snapped up by Universal pre-release; Florence Pugh set to play the title character.
 And yes, I am very pleased to report that this title certainly lives up to the hype.

 This novel has so many intriguing and intelligent layers.